You are here

 As a Special Agent, you will have authority to conduct criminal, civil, and administrative investigations, to apply for and execute search warrants, to make arrests, to carry firearms, and to utilize a range of specialized investigative techniques.
 Special Agents in our Technology Crimes Section investigate malicious cyber attacks, intrusions into computer networks and systems, misuse of DOE computer systems for illegal gain, as well as provide support to other investigations.

 Entry level positions generally start at the GS-7 grade level, or GS-9 if you possess a graduate degree.
-Under our accelerated promotion plan, as a GS-7 you will be eligible for promotion to the GS-9 after 9 months.
 Advancement to the GS-13 can generally be obtained within 3-4 years depending on performance.
 Promotions to team leader and supervisory positions (above the GS-13 level) are achieved on a competitive basis.
 Agents receive an additional 25% of pay based on a minimum annual average of a 50 hour work week.
-For current federal salary rates, visit: https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2016/general-schedule/.
+For current federal salary rates, visit: https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2017/general-schedule/.

 The Federal Law Enforcement Officer Retirement System permits retirement at age 50 after 20 years of law enforcement service, or after 25 years of law enforcement service at any age.